Isabella Lovestory

 Isabella Rodríguez Rivera (born 30 November 1993), known professionally as Isabella Lovestory, is a Honduran pop and reggaeton singer based in Montreal, Canada.
 Her music has been described as perreo-pop.

-In 2020 Lovestory gained recognition with the release of her single Mariposa.
-She released Amor Hardcore, her first full-length studio album, in 2022, followed by her second full-length album Vanity, in 2025.
-Lovestory has collaborated alongside numerous other artists like Shygirl, Mura Masa and La Goony Chonga.
+Lovestory released her debut single, "Humo", in 2019.
+She gained further recognition in 2020 with the release of her single "Mariposa".
+She released her first full-length studio album Amor Hardcore in 2022, followed by her sophomore album Vanity in 2025.
+Lovestory has collaborated with many other artists such as Shygirl, Mura Masa, and La Goony Chonga.

 Early life and education

-Lovestory was born as Isabella Rodríguez in Tegucigalpa, Honduras; her father was a radio DJ.
-She moved to the US state of Virginia with her family at the age of 13, which she described as a culture shock, before moving to Montreal a few years later.
-She enrolled in art school, but found its rules and structures dissatisfying.
-She initially started recording music for her cat, first recording in 2018.
+Lovestory was born Isabella Rodríguez Rivera on 30 November 1993 in Tegucigalpa, Honduras.
+Her mother, Wendy Rivera, is an architect, and her father, Hector Rodriguez, was a radio show host; she has one younger brother named Andrès.
+She immigrated to the United States with her family at the age of 13 due to her mother's job, settling in Virginia, which she described as a culture shock.
+She moved to Montreal, Canada at the age of 17.
+She studied fine arts at Concordia University, but found its rules and structures dissatisfying and dropped out to become a musician.
+She initially started recording in 2018 with a song dedicated to her cat.